ejseqera/showcase/demo/docs/013_setting_up_data_studio.md

 If you want more detailed explanation about specific concepts of Data Studios or find out which tools are preinstalled in Data Studio images, please visit [Seqera Platform Docs](https://docs.seqera.io/platform/23.4.0/data/data-studios)

+/// details | Advanced
+    type: info

-Additionally, to see an expanded demonstration of Studios based on Rob Newman's demo, please visit this hidden section #TODO.
+To see additional details on Data Studios based on a demonstration from Rob Newman, please visit [this hidden section](./019_data_studios_deep_dive.md).
+///